 You have decided to expand the fleet of the flight school with another aircraft.
 Why a Cruiser and why from faraway Norway, from Tromso Airport beyond the Arctic Circle?

-A really difficult decision for pilots.
-Thanks to Andrej’s ability to communicate perfectly, we managed to obtain the maximum amount of information about the technical condition and documentation in a relatively short time, so that we have the best possible picture of the aircraft.
-Buying an aircraft that you have not seen before is really a big risk and we had to eliminate it to the lowest possible level.
-It’s always about people and our business partner, on the other hand, was very accommodating to us.
-In the meantime, after a few days of phoning, emailing and other means of communication, I worked my way up to the possibilities of transporting the plane.
-We probably had the famous drop of luck and we came across the right person with rich experience in transporting goods from the Nordic countries of Europe.
-After clarifying all the necessary details, it was decided.
-The cruiser travels to a new home in a truck semi-trailer.
-During the communication with the transport company, our Norwegian partner ensured that the aircraft was dismantled so that it could be loaded on a truck and at the same time managed a journey of more than three thousand kilometers.
-At the same time, all other necessary processing took place, such as contracts, permits, deregistrations and the like.
-Finally, the long-awaited “D” day came, when our Slovak truck arrived at Tromso airport, where he loaded rare goods and slowly set out on a long journey home to Slovakia.
-The transport lasted less than a week and led via Norway, Finland, by ferry to Estonia, then Latvia, Lithuania and Poland to Slovakia.
-Customs clearance took place here and after all customs operations, the plane on the truck continued to Brno, where it was to be reassembled into a flight-capable condition.
-The whole communication with the previous owner was almost 250 e-mails.
-The very decision to buy the aircraft was made in June last year, in July we chose from the offer of aircraft and in August we started intensive communication with the seller.
-In September, despite the remaining restrictions, we tried to go to the seller to inspect the aircraft before the purchase and find out its true technical condition.
-In October, a final decision was made on the partial dismantling of the aircraft, its loading and transport by land.
+We are certainly not the kind of people who give up at the first hurdle, but at the first moment we had no idea what was in store for us.
+Our idea was to fly to Tromso, Norway, where we would have a good look at the plane, try it out and then decide on the next steps.
+The plan was that if everything would be OK we would plan a flight to Slovakia.
+Beautiful, simple, fast and we have equipped.
+Life and the current global situation with the Corona virus pandemic have arranged it quite differently.
+The first attempts to get to Norway looked promising, because at that moment Slovakia was not on the list of countries from which it would be impossible to travel.
+The problem was that the other countries from which the flights to Oslo were flying were on the red list and this required a 14 day quarantine after entering Norway, which we could not afford for work reasons.
+After multiple attempts to get on the plane, we were at the stage where we had also bought tickets from Hungary, but due to the ever-changing measures against the countries concerned, in the end, the departure did not take place and the tickets were forfeited.
+Despite our best efforts, our goal was getting further and further away.
+And so everything necessary and desirable we unfortunately had to complete only in the increasingly popular electronic form.
+After dozens of hours spent on communication, we both understood that we can’t win the fight against nature and we have to find another solution.
+After a short consultation, we grabbed it by the other end and started checking the possibilities of transporting the plane in a different non-flight way.
+A really tough decision for pilots.
+Thanks to Andrej’s ability to communicate perfectly, we managed to get the maximum information about the technical condition and documentation in a relatively short time, so that we had the best possible picture of the aircraft.
+Buying an aircraft you haven’t seen before is a really big risk and we had to eliminate that as much as possible.
+It’s always about people, and our business partner on the other side has been very supportive.
+In the meantime, after a few days of phone calls, emails and other communication, I have worked out the possibilities of transporting the plane.
+I guess we had the proverbial drop of luck and came across the right person with a lot of experience in transporting goods from the Nordic countries of Europe.
+After clarifying all the necessary details, the decision was made.
+The Cruiser will travel to its new home in a truck trailer.
+During the communication with the transport company, our Norwegian partner ensured that the aircraft was disassembled to a condition that it could be loaded onto a truck and at the same time handle a journey of more than three thousand kilometres.
+In parallel, all other necessary arrangements such as contracts, permits, deregistrations, etc. were being made.
+Finally, the long-awaited “D” day arrived, when our Slovak truck arrived at Tromso airport, where it loaded the precious goods and slowly set off on its long journey home to Slovakia.
+The journey took less than a week and took us through Norway, Finland, by ferry to Estonia, then Latvia, Lithuania and Poland to Slovakia.
+Here the customs clearance took place and after all the customs procedures the aircraft continued on the truck to Brno, where it was to be reassembled to a flyable condition.
+The entire communication with the previous owner amounted to almost 250 emails.
+The actual decision to buy the aircraft was made in June last year, in July we chose from a range of aircraft and in August we started intensive communication with the seller.
+In September, in spite of the ongoing restrictions, we tried to travel to the seller in order to pre-inspect the aircraft and find out its actual technical condition before the purchase.
+In October, a final decision was made to partially dismantle the aircraft, load it and transport it by ground trucking.

-I would like to thank my friends, pilots and at the same time the main actors in the whole story, Andrej Zelem and Broň Kubiczek, for their helpfulness, willingness and cooperation in writing this post and an experience not to be forgotten in group flying and photographing a group of Cruiser aircraft.
+I would like to thank my friends, pilots and also the main actors of the whole story, Andrej Zelem and Bron Kubiczko for their helpfulness, willingness and cooperation in writing this article and the experience that will not be forgotten when flying and photographing a group of Cruiser aircraft.

 Photo: Juraj Uhliar